How do I make a will?

 • Keep your will protected from theft, fire, or flooding.
 A fireproof safe might be a good idea.

-In a bank safety deposit box
+In a safety deposit box at the bank

-• To retrieve it your executor will need a key and power of attorney, or a death certificate and a copy of the will.
+• To retrieve it, your executor will need a key and power of attorney, or a death certificate and a copy of the will.

 With the executor